Ishita-verma20/CODETECH-TASK-2/README.md

 **OVERVIEW OF THE PROJECT**
 **PROJET: STOCK MARKET PREDICTION AND ANLYSIS**
-### Summary of Stock Analysis and Prediction Project Using LSTM

 #### Objective:
 The objective of this project is to develop a Long Short-Term Memory (LSTM) model to predict future stock prices and analyze historical stock data.
 By leveraging the capabilities of LSTM networks, which are well-suited for time series forecasting, the project aims to provide accurate stock price predictions and actionable insights for investment decisions.